siderolabs/omni-docs/content/docs/how-to-guides/how-to-create-a-cluster/index.md

 weight: 60
 ---

-This guide shows you how to create and a cluster from registered machines.
+This guide shows you how to create a cluster from registered machines.

 {{< tabpane text=true >}}
 {{% tab header="UI" %}}